Looking for Something?

 How to make Slow Cooker Carolina Pulled Pork

-Country Style Pork Ribs always seemed to be on sale at the grocery store.
-A little google research told us that while they are technically pork ribs, they are cut nearer to the pork shoulder so there’s more meat on them then on regular ribs.
+Country Style Pork Ribs are technically pork ribs, but since they are cut nearer to the pork shoulder, there’s more meat on them then on regular ribs.

-A little experimentation taught us that if you put them in the slow cooker they shred up just as nicely as a boneless pork roast does… at about half the price!
-You can still use a small boneless pork roast if you prefer, but you sure don’t have to for this Slow Cooker Carolina Pulled Pork!
+Cooked in the slow cooker, they shred up just as nicely as a boneless pork roast does… at about half the price!

-Pour 1/2 cup of the vinegar mixture over the pork in the slow cooker and refrigerate the remaining 1/4 cup for later.
+Pour 1/2 cup of the vinegar mixture over the pork in the slow cooker and refrigerate the remaining 1/4 cup.

 Cover and cook on low for 7-8 hours or on high for 3-4 hours.